Intellivision Lives!: PC and Macintosh system requirements

 Controller functions are mapped to the computer keyboard; an extended keyboard is required to access both left and right Intellivision controllers.
 With Macintosh, USB game controllers could be used indirectly with a joystick to keyboard mapper utility.
 For PC, Intellivision Productions promoted the Gravis GamePad Pro game controller (game port version).
 The MS-DOS emulator, directly accessible on the CD-ROM, also supported original Intellivision controllers through the INTV2PC Hand Controller Interface.
 INTV2PC is a parallel port adapter that accepts original Intellivision hand controllers.
-This feature although not promoted is documented in the INTVPC files on the CD-ROM.
+Although this feature is not promoted, it is documented in the INTVPC files on the CD-ROM.
 Modern intellivision emulators and USB controller adapters have since become available, compatible with the Intellivision Lives rom image files.

-To play the games using real Intellivision controllers Intellivision Productions supported the use of a device called the Intellicart.
+To play the games using real Intellivision controllers, Intellivision Productions supported the use of a device called the Intellicart.
 The Intellicart is a RAM cartridge with an RS-232 interface that can accept a copy of an Intellivision ROM image file from a computer.
-Rather than play the Intellivision Lives! games through an emulator, they can be played on a real Intellivision through an Intellicart.
-Since that time modern Intellivision flash memory cartridges have been made that achieve the same result.
+Rather than play the Intellivision Lives! games via an emulator, they can be played on a real Intellivision through an Intellicart.
+Since that time, modern Intellivision flash memory cartridges have been made which achieves the same result.

-In 2002 an updated Intellivision Lives!
+In 2002, an updated Intellivision Lives!
 PC/Mac v1.1 was made available by Intellivision Productions.
-Those that purchased the original could upgrade for a nominal fee.
+Those that bought the original could upgrade for a nominal fee.
 It added Windows 98/ME/2000/XP support with a native Windows emulator supporting DirectX sound, video, and game controllers.

 Modern video game consoles

 Realtime Associates developed the video game console editions published by Crave Entertainment for PlayStation 2 (2003), Xbox (2004), and GameCube (2004).
-In these versions the games are accessed from a 3D "overworld" set in a circa 1980s pizza parlor; an inaccurate representation as the Intellivision games were originally designed for a home console.
+In these versions, the games are accessed from a 3D "overworld" set in a circa 1980s pizza parlor; an inaccurate representation as the Intellivision games were originally designed for a home console.
 Games were also re-organised by genres rather than the original Mattel Electronics Networks used in the PC/Mac edition.
 Some games require two controllers, even to play single player.

-In 2010 Virtual Play Games published Intellivision Lives! for the Nintendo DS handheld system, also developed by Realtime Associates.
+In 2010, Virtual Play Games published Intellivision Lives! for the Nintendo DS handheld system, also developed by Realtime Associates.
 It features wireless, multiplayer support using a single game card.
 The Nintendo DSs touch screen emulates the Intellivision's 12-button keypad including an overlay image for each game.
 The Nintendo DS lacks a 16 direction pad used by some Intellivision games.
 This limitation was overcome, in Vectron for example, by mapping directional inputs to the touch screen.
 Only 10,000 copies of the Nintendo DS edition were ever released.

-The Xbox version of Intellivision Lives! is fully forward compatible with the Xbox 360 console, and in 2008 Intellivision Lives! became available for purchase as a download through Xbox Live Game Marketplace's Xbox Originals.
+The Xbox version of Intellivision Lives! is fully forward compatible with the Xbox 360 console, and in 2008, Intellivision Lives! became available for purchase as a download through Xbox Live Game Marketplace's Xbox Originals.